F Flusso/Isenberg Faucets: Best In-Depth Independent Review

 Kerox is the mixing cartridge preferred by up-scale faucet manufacturers.
 Its reputation is well-earned for extremely reliable cartridges that perform well even in relatively hard water.
 We know it to be a very good, long-lasting cartridge.

-The cartridges used in Isenberg's two-handle faucets are by the German firm, Flühs Drehtechnik, GmbH, generally thought of as the manufacturer of the world's best single-function stem cartridge for two-handle faucets.
+The cartridges used in Flusso's two-handle faucets are by the German firm, Flühs Drehtechnik, GmbH, generally thought of as the manufacturer of the world's best single-function stem cartridge for two-handle faucets.

-Until a few years ago, Isenberg single handle faucets were designed around a cartridge made by Sedal S.L.U.. a technical ceramics company chartered in Spain but manufacturing in China.
+Until a few years ago, Flusso single-handle faucets were designed around a cartridge made by Sedal S.L.U., a technical ceramics company chartered in Spain but manufacturing in China.

 Sedal Cartridge